Everest-Ehan/Invoice/DEPLOYMENT.md

 ### Common Issues:

 1. **"No valid tokens" error**
-   - Check if KV database is connected
+   - Check if KV database is added from Vercel Marketplace
-   - Verify environment variables are set
+   - Verify KV environment variables are auto-configured
    - Re-authenticate with QuickBooks

+2. **KV connection issues**
+   - Ensure Vercel KV is properly installed from Marketplace
+   - Check that KV_REST_API_URL and KV_REST_API_TOKEN are present in your environment variables
+   - Try redeploying after adding KV from marketplace

 2. **CORS errors**
    - Update CORS settings in `api/index.js`